 This Postdoctoral Researcher position will play a lead role in a newly funded project that will develop tools and methodologies to evaluate the safety and efficacy of genome edited cellular immunotherapies for cancer using genome sequencing.
 Responsibilities will be to design and implement new bioinformatic software approaches for analyzing whole-genome sequencing of cellular therapies generated using CRISP/Cas9 and other genome editing technologies.
 Prior experience in bioinformatics, computational biology, and/or software development is required.
 Experience with wet lab molecular biology is a plus.
 In addition to this specific project, there will be opportunities to be involved in the labâ™s general studies of cancer genomics and epigenetics.
 Authorship on high-profile publications that result from this work is expected.

-In addition to high-quality research facilities, career and professional development training for postdoctoral researchers is provided through the Career Center, Teaching Center, Office of Postdoctoral Affairs, and campus groups.
+The postdoc will work directly with Dr. Spencer on a day-to-day basis, allowing for close mentorship to promote career development, including an independent research program and external funding.
+Further career and professional development training provided through the Career Center, Teaching Center, Office of Postdoctoral Affairs, and campus groups.

 Trains under the supervision of a faculty mentor including (but not limited to):